MakeSchool-Tutorials/Node-Reddit-Clone/P09-Comments-On-Comments/content.md

 git push
 ```

+You have now successfully **investigated how to use the `populate` method in Mongoose for advanced associations**.
+Congrats!

 ## Credit
 All credit to Dacio Romero (a Make School student!) for creating this elegant solution!
 He even wrote a [plugin](https://github.com/DacioRomero/mongoose-populate) to do exactly what we wrote above for our `util`!